ThomasMBury/thomasbury.net/content/home/experience.md

 #   Required fields are `title`, `company`, and `date_start`.
 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.

+# Project trained a reinforcement learning agent in Tensorflow to generate an arrhythmia with minimal stimulus.
+#        - Partnered with cardiologists (UBC, Cornell) and industry (Icentia inc.) to research mechanisms of cardiac arrhythmia from wearable device data.
+#        - Pre-processed ~60GB of electrocardiogram data from 12k patients using cloud resources (Compute Canada).
+#        - Created and deployed data dashboards (Plotly, Dash) to visualise records and derived metrics.
+#        - Implemented unsupervised machine learning (k-means) and dimension reduction techniques (PCA+t-SNE) to investigate arrhythmia subtypes.

 experience:

   - title: Postdoctoral Researcher